aart/schema-detection/README.md

 - Enforce consistency checks upstream
 - Fail fast in case of an error
 - File position traceback to enable debugging
+- Architect for reusability (generate schema for AlloyDB, Spanner, ...)

 ### Constraints:
 - A process will generate one schema.
 To enable generation of different schemas seperate processes need to be instantiated.